adamierymenko/fenc/README.md

 ### FAQ

-Why is encrypting and decrypting with a file not working?
+Why is encrypting and decrypting with a keyfile not working?

-Try removing the newline from the end of the file.
+Try removing the newline from the end of the keyfile.

 ### Internals